 - Cost: Estimate the price for the entire project here.
 Break down the total cost into subsections, including labor and materials.
 Add a section on costs if the project goes over the scope to manage the customer’s expectations.

 - Terms of Payment: Detail the manner in which you’ll get paid for the job if selected by the customer.
 Most will not pay the total cost upfront, so decide what down payment you require and the frequency of installments for the balance.
 These payments can be tied to various milestones in the project, which should be identified.

 - Relevant Documentation: Because of the size of most construction projects, it’s critical to the bid that any and all sub-projects are identified, detailed and an owner who is responsible for them determined.
 This will help the customer know who is responsible for what when the project begins.
 It also defines who has legal authority when it comes to signing documents.

-ProjectManager.com is award-winning software used to organize plans that are productive and easy to share.
-Building your bid is akin to starting a project.
-You need to define a budget, manage resources and create a schedule, then be able to show it to your potential customer and wow them into accepting your bid.
+ProjectManager is award-winning software used to organize plans that are productive and easy to share.
+Building your bid is akin to starting a project; you need to define a budget, manage resources, create a schedule and show it to your potential customer in the hopes that they accept your bid.

 Lay Out Your Project on Gantt Charts

 When you’ve done the due diligence and are ready to create a schedule, our online Gantt chart is there to organize all your tasks.
 Add a start and end date to each task and they populate a visual timeline that shows you the entire project on one page.